Arundo donax: Energy crop

 Energy crops are plants which are produced with the express purpose of using their biomass energetically and at the same time reduce carbon dioxide emission.
 Biofuels derived from lignocellulosic plant material represent an important renewable energy alternative to transportation fossil fuels.
-Perennial rhizomatous grasses display several positive attributes as energy crops because of their high productivity, low (no) demand for nutrient inputs consequent to the recycling of nutrients by their rhizomes, exceptional soil carbon sequestration – 4X switchgrass, multiple products, adaptation to saline soils and saline water, and resistance to biotic and abiotic stresses.
+Perennial rhizomatous grasses display several positive attributes as energy crops because of their high productivity, low (no) demand for nutrient inputs consequent to the recycling of nutrients by their rhizomes, exceptional soil carbon sequestration (4 times more than switchgrass), multiple products, adaptation to saline soils and saline water, and resistance to biotic and abiotic stresses.

 Giant reed is one of the most promising crops for energy production in the Mediterranean climate of Europe and Africa, where it has shown advantages as an indigenous crop (already adapted to the environment), durable yields, and resistant to long drought periods.
-Several field studies have highlighted the beneficial effect of giant reed crop on the environment due to its minimal soil tillage, fertilizer and pesticide needs.
+Several field studies have highlighted the beneficial effect of giant reed crop on the environment due to its minimal soil tillage, fertiliser and pesticide needs.
 Furthermore, it offers protection against soil erosion, one of the most important land degradation processes in Mediterranean and US environments.
 A. donax bioenergy feedstock has an impressive potential for several conversion processes.
 Dried biomass has a direct combustion high heating value of 8000 BTU/lb.

 In Italy, Arundo donax was used in one instance from 1937 to 1962 on a large-scale industrial basis for paper and dissolving pulp.
 This interest was stimulated primarily by the desire of the Mussolini dictatorship, just before World War II, to be independent of foreign sources of textile fibres and the desire for an export product.
-According to historical records made by Snia Viscosa, giant reed was established on 6 300 ha in Torviscosa (Udine), reaching the average annual production of 35 t/ha.
-Today several screening studies on energy crops have been carried out by several universities in the US as well as in EU to evaluate and identify best management practices for maximizing biomass yields and assess environmental impacts.
+According to historical records made by Snia Viscosa, giant reed was established on 6,300 ha in Torviscosa (Udine), reaching the average annual production of 35 t/ha.
+Today several screening studies on energy crops have been carried out by several universities in the US as well as in EU to evaluate and identify best management practices for maximising biomass yields and assess environmental impacts.